ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (C++).rst

     foreach (const QPlaceCategory &category, topLevelCategories)
         qDebug() << category.name();

 If we did provide an identifier then we could retrieve a category's children.

 .. code:: cpp

     QList<QPlaceCategory> childCategories = manager->childCategories(pizza.categoryId());

-.. rubric:: Saving a Category
-   :name: saving-a-category

 The following shows how to save a category